GravityKit/GravityView/readme.txt

 == Changelog ==

-= 1.16.2.2 on February 16 =
+= 1.16.2.2 on February 17 =

-* This fixes some issues introduced by 1.16.2.1.
+* This fixes Edit Entry issues introduced by 1.16.2.1.
+If you are running 1.16.2.1, please update.
 Sorry for the inconvenience!
-* Fixed: Fields not shown on Edit Entry were reset
-* Fixed: Edit Entry calculation fields not being able to calculate values when the required fields weren't included in Edit Entry layout
-* Fixed: Edit Entry post fields could conflict with other fields during entry update

 = 1.16.2.1 on February 16 =